DenisKipchakbaev/microservices-netflix-example/README.md

 # Building the Docker Images
 To build the code examples as a docker image, open a command-line window change to the directory where you have downloaded the source code.

+Define environment variable to be used as a tag for docker images:

+   **export BUILD_NAME=final**

 Run the following maven command.
 This command will execute the [Spotify docker plugin](https://github.com/spotify/docker-maven-plugin) defined in the pom.xml file.

-   **export BUILD_NAME=final**

    **mvn clean package docker:build**